-CEQA Exemption in AB 83 for Homekey Projects: Questions and Answers
+CEQA Exemption in AB 140 for Homekey Round 2 Projects: Questions and Answers

-AB 83 (2020) establishes a statutory exemption from the California Environmental Quality Act (CEQA) for activities funded by Homekey.
+AB 140 (2021) establishes a statutory exemption from the California Environmental Quality Act (CEQA) for activities funded by Homekey Round 2.
 (Health & Saf.
-Code, § 50675.1.2.)
-The CEQA exemption may apply when Homekey funds-which consists of \$550 million from the State's direct allocation of the federal Coronavirus Relief Fund (CRF) and \$50 million from the state General Fund-are used to provide housing for those who are impacted by the COVID-19 pandemic and experiencing homelessness or at risk of homelessness.
+Code, § 50675.1.4.)
+The CEQA exemption may apply when Homekey Round 2 funds-which consists of \$1.45 billion in Homekey grant funds, \$1.2 billion is derived from the state's direct allocation of the federal Coronavirus State Fiscal Recovery Fund (CSFRF), which was established by the American Rescue Plan Act of 2021 (ARPA) (Pub.
+L. No. 117-2), and \$250 million is derived from the state's General Fund-are used to provide housing for those who are experiencing homelessness or at risk of homelessness and are impacted by or at increased risk for medical diseases or conditions due to the COVID-19 pandemic or other communicable diseases.
 (Health & Saf.
-Code, §§ 50675.1.1, 50675.1.2; Homekey Program 2020 Notice of Funding Availability (Homekey NOFA), sec.
+Code, §§ 50675.1.3, 50675.1.4; Homekey Program Notice of Funding Availability, Round 2 (Homekey Round 2 NOFA), September 9, 2021, sec.
 100.)

-This document provides the text of the CEQA exemption in AB 83, and also responds to some common questions that may arise as applicants are considering whether and how to use the exemption.
+This document provides the text of the CEQA exemption in AB 140, and also responds to some common questions that may arise as applicants are considering whether and how to use the exemption.

-Project applicants and local permitting agencies should particularly note the CEQA exemption's short deadlines.
-For this reason, project applicants and local permitting agencies should quickly determine the scope of all necessary project components and timely consider any associated project approvals to maximize their use of the exemption.
+Project applicants and local permitting agencies should note the CEQA exemption's relatively short effective life.
+The exemption remains in effect only until July 1, 2024 and is repealed as of that date.
+For this reason, project applicants and local permitting agencies should determine the scope of all necessary project components and consider any associated project approvals to maximize their use of the exemption.

 This document offers guidance and should not be construed as legal advice.
 Applicants should consult with their counsel for legal advice in construing the exemption and how it may apply to their projects.
-It is entirely within an applicant's discretion to determine whether to use the AB 83 CEQA exemption, whether the exemption applies to the applicant's proposed activity, and whether some other mechanism applies and could be used to satisfy obligations under CEQA.

-Applicants who have additional questions may contact Department of Housing and Community Development staff at ProjectHomekey@hcd.ca.gov.
+It is entirely within an applicant's discretion to determine whether to use the AB 140 CEQA exemption, whether the exemption applies to the applicant's proposed activity, and whether some other mechanism applies and could be used to satisfy obligations under CEQA.
+Applicants who have additional questions may contact Department of Housing and Community Development staff at Homekey@hcd.ca.gov.

-Text of the CEQA Exemption in AB 83
+Text of the CEQA Exemption in AB 140

-Pursuant to AB 83, the following CEQA statutory exemption has been added to Health and Safety Code Section 50675.1.2:
+Pursuant to AB 140, the following CEQA statutory exemption has been added to Health and Safety Code section 50675.1.4: